thisisthedave/tasknotes/docs/features/task-management.md

 Tasks can be filtered and grouped by their associated projects in all task views.
 The FilterBar includes project-specific filters, and tasks can be grouped by project in the Task List and Kanban views.
 Tasks assigned to multiple projects will appear in each relevant project group, providing flexibility in project-based organization.

+### Project Indicators

+TaskCards display visual indicators when tasks are used as projects.
+These indicators help identify which tasks have other tasks linked to them as subtasks, making project hierarchy visible at a glance.

+### Subtask Creation

+Tasks can have subtasks created directly from their context menu.
+When viewing a task that serves as a project, you can select "Create subtask" to create a new task automatically linked to the current project.

 ### Template Integration

 Projects support template variables for automated workflows.
 The `{{parentNote}}` variable inserts the parent note as a properly formatted markdown link.
 For project organization, it's recommended to use it as a YAML list item (e.g., `project:\n  - {{parentNote}}`) to align with the projects system behavior when creating tasks from project notes through instant conversion.